bwLehrpool/dnbd3/README.md

 cmake -D<VARIABLE>=<VALUE> [-D ...] ../.
 ```

-> **Note that the default compiler on FreeBSD 12.1 is clang/llvm and should be changed to gcc by appending the set CMake compiler configuration variable -DCMAKE_C_COMPILER=gcc to the CMake configuration command.**
+> **Note that the default compiler on FreeBSD 12.x and 13.x is clang/llvm and should be changed to gcc by appending the set CMake compiler configuration variable -DCMAKE_C_COMPILER=gcc to the CMake configuration command.**

 ### Cross-Compiling